CatGuyMoment/RoGhost/README.md

 ## How does it work?

-It simply blocks the presence api requests, nothing too complicated.
+It blocks presence api requests sent by the client.